Children of a Lesser God (film): Plot

 An energetic new teacher, James Leeds, arrives at a school for the deaf and hard of hearing in New England.
 He soon sees a young deaf woman, Sarah Norman, working as a janitor.
 Sarah, a former top student, is not well regarded by the hearing staff, but seems to integrate well with the deaf students.
 James begins to try to talk with her, arranging a meeting through her boss, pursuing her after school while she is attempting to clean, and persisting despite being rejected several times.
 She eventually agrees to go to dinner, and from the sidelines he watches her dance as she feels the music.

 Sarah does not want to use her voice, and James eventually agrees not to try to force her to—a promise he later breaks.
 He finds out that Sarah refuses to visit her home, and assumes her mother has stopped reaching out.
-Through her mother, James finds out that Sarah and her sister Ruth were popular, and according to her mother her peers treated Sarah as if she was not different from other women.
-Unfortunately, Sarah later reveals that she was sorely used by the unnamed "boys", and may have been a victim of sex abuse.
+Through her mother, James finds out that Sarah and her sister Ruth were popular, and according to her mother her peers treated Sarah as if she was not different from other girls.
+Sarah later reveals that she was used by unnamed "boys", and may have been a victim of sexual abuse.
 Such treatment has led Sarah to mistrust men and resist interacting with anyone.
-Later, in a pool scene, he walks in on her swimming nude.
-James confesses that he is falling in love with Sarah.
+Later, in a pool scene, James walks in on Sarah swimming nude.
+He confesses that he is falling in love with her.
 She seems to be afraid.
 He falls into the pool on purpose, which changes the mood of the interaction.
 They share a passionate kiss in the water, then James undresses.
 It is implied that they have sex that night for the first time.

 The relationship between James and Sarah develops.
 The school superintendent warns James that he does not believe the relationship will work, but James is adamant that he will stay with Sarah because he loves her.
 James choreographs a dance with his deaf students, in which they lip-sync to a song on a stage in front of their parents.
 Sarah sees this performance and becomes upset over the fact that the students use their voices.
 The conflict between James and Sarah persists as she thinks James hates her for not speaking.
 James convinces Sarah to leave her job and move in with him, although it is not clear what her plans for the future are.
 James's determination to hear Sarah speak and his inability to help her to develop individual pursuits frustrates her, and she feels he is patronizing her.
 They split up shortly after.

 Sarah leaves James and goes to live with her estranged mother, reconciling with her in the process.
 James chases her, but she refuses to see him.
 After inquiring about her, James learns Sarah is working as a manicurist.
 Eventually, she and James reconcile at the school prom.
 They decide to learn how to stay connected in between the worlds of silence and sound.